pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 ### Specific Packages
 You should install the following required packages:
-- *pandas* - a powerful data manipulation library, essential for handling structured data.
+- [*pandas*](https://pandas.pydata.org/docs/) - a powerful data manipulation library, essential for handling structured data.
 If you're using `pip`, then you can install pandas by running `pip install pandas`.
-- *requests* - a library used for making HTTP requests, which will be useful for fetching data from online sources.
+- [*requests*](https://requests.readthedocs.io/en/latest/) - a library used for making HTTP requests, which will be useful for fetching data from online sources.
-- *json* - a library for encoding and decoding JSON data, facilitating the interchange of data between a Python program and external systems or files.
+- [*json*](https://docs.python.org/3/library/json.html) - a module for encoding and decoding JSON data, facilitating the interchange of data between a Python program and external systems or files.
-- *os* - a library providing a portable way of interacting with the operating system, enabling functionalities such as file management, directory manipulation, and environment variables handling.
+- [*os*](https://docs.python.org/3/library/os.html) - a module providing a portable way of interacting with the operating system, enabling functionalities such as file management, directory manipulation, and environment variables handling.
-- *numpy* - a fundamental package for scientific computing in Python, providing support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays efficiently.
+- [*numpy*](https://numpy.org/doc/) - a fundamental package for scientific computing in Python, providing support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays efficiently.

 Once those required packages have been installed, we can start writing the program by importing the packages.